×

 When we asked expats and global nomads about the quality of medical care in New Zealand, they replied:

 "Healthcare services in New Zealand are provided by both public and private providers.
 The public healthcare system is funded by the government and is free or low-cost for New Zealand citizens and permanent residents.
 It includes primary care services such as general practitioners, community health services, and hospital services.
 The quality of public healthcare in New Zealand is generally high, with a focus on preventative care and access to specialist services.
 Foreign residents are eligible for publicly funded healthcare in New Zealand, however, they may be required to pay a fee for some services.
 Expats in New Zealand can use the public healthcare system, however, they may need to pay for some services.
-Private health insurance is also available for expats in New Zealand, which can provide access to additional services," offered one expat living in New Zealand.
+Private health insurance is also available for expats in New Zealand, which can provide access to additional services," wrote one expat living in New Zealand.

 What are medical services in New Zealand like?